-Among those who intended to further their studies, the largest number (68 respondents or 62%) chose Landscape Architecture as their area of interest.
-The remaining respondents preferred in other sectors.
-A more detailed breakdown of the types of organizations related to whose interest in Landscape Architecture.
-Incidentally, the largest number (33 respondents) of those interested in Landscape Architecture was working with the various government agencies.
-Next, the largest number (19 respondents) was employed as consultants (private firms).
+Among those who intended to further their studies, the most significant number (68 respondents or 62%) chose Landscape Architecture as their area of interest.
+The remaining respondents preferred in other sectors - a more detailed breakdown of the types of organizations related to whose interest in Landscape Architecture.
+Incidentally, the most significant number (33 respondents) of those interested in Landscape Architecture, was working with the various government agencies.
+Next, the most considerable amount (19 respondents) was employed as consultants (private firms).
 In fact, among the landscape architects who wanted to further their studies, they intended to do so in an area similar to their profession most probably at postgraduate level as evidence from Table 3.
-Among the planners, the greatest proportion (16% or 11 respondents) was also interested to further their studies in Master in
+Among the planners, the highest proportion (16% or 11 respondents) was also interested in furthering their studies in the Master in Landscape Architecture program.
+On the other hand, the engineers showed the least interest in the Landscape Architecture program.